BoiseCodeWorks/BlackJack/README.md

 2. Deal the first card up to the player's hand & the first card down to the dealer's hand.
 3. Deal the second card up to the player's hand & the second card up to the dealer's hand.
 4. If the dealer has an Ace or 10 point card showing:
-	a.
-If the dealer has Black Jack and the player doesn't, the dealer wins.
+	* If the dealer has Black Jack and the player doesn't, the dealer wins.
-	b.
-If both hands have Black Jack the hand is a push.
+	* If both hands have Black Jack the hand is a push.
-	c.
-If the dealer does not have Black Jack play continues.
+	* If the dealer does not have Black Jack play continues.
 5. Enter the player hit phase.
-	a.
-If player hits, deal another card and calculate total.
+	* If player hits, deal another card and calculate total.
 End hand if the player busts.
-	b.
-If the player stands, exit the player hit phase.
+	* If the player stands, exit the player hit phase.
 6. Enter the dealer hit phase.
-	a.
-The dealer must hit on 16 or less.
+	* The dealer must hit on 16 or less.
-	b.
-If dealer hits, deal another card and calculate total.
+	* If dealer hits, deal another card and calculate total.
 End hand if the dealer busts.
-	c.
-When the dealer stands (total is over 17 and under 22) determine winner or push and end the hand.
+	* When the dealer stands (total is over 17 and under 22) determine winner or push and end the hand.

 <br>